Jokowi reminds volunteers not to make mistakes in choosing leaders - ExBulletin

 “There are legislative elections, gubernatorial elections, mayoral elections, regent elections, there are a lot of them,” Jokowi said.

-“I entrust this, the leadership in the sense of all this.
-Attention, look, so that the provincial, district/city leadership really corresponds to what we want.
-Do not be mistaken, do not be mistaken”, concluded Jokowi .
+“I entrust this, leadership in the sense of all this.
+Be careful, look, so that the provincial, district/city leadership is really what we want.
+Make no mistake, make no mistake,” concluded Jokowi .

 Find reliable news from the political news agency RMOL at Google News.